 - 1. Go to Admin Tools > Check-in > Check-in Configuration - 2.
 Select the configuration you want to modify. - 3.
-In the General Settings section, check Allow Checkout. - 4.
+In the General Settings section, check Enable Check-out at Kiosk and/or Enable Check-out in Manager. - 4.
 Click Save.